stanford-dancebreak/stanford-dancebreak.github.io/content/posts/24aut-workshops.md

 experienced dancers are welcome as well, of course).
 Our "office hours" are an informal way to learn to dance, to practice/get feedback, or to hone a particular skill.

+### Polonaise (Week 8)

+Celebrate Polish Independence Day by learning one of the historic national dances of Poland, the Polonaise.
+No experience required.

 ### Swing (Week 9)